Basic Blackjack Strategy. Charts and How to Use Them

 The biggest difference is that the basic strategy does consider the cards player’s hand is made up of.
-For instance, when the dealer has 10 against the player’s 15, the basic strategy recommends hitting.
+For instance, when the dealer has 10 against the player’s 15, the basic bj card recommends hitting.
 But it completely disregards the number and values of the cards.
 If it’s made up of low-value cards such as 5, 4, 3, 3 then the risk of going bust increases because there are fewer cards that will make you win.
 In this case, the advanced strategy recommends to Stand.
 Some other differences are described below.

 - Insurance is also dealt with differently.
-One of the pillars of the basic strategy is insurance is always bad.
+One of the pillars of the blackjack play chart is insurance is always bad.
 But when you move on to the advanced level there are few exceptions to this rule that can be applied by card counters.
 When a deck is favorable, you should consider taking insurance against the dealer’s Ace.
 A favorable deck means more low-value cards (2-6) are out compared to high-value cards (those that are worth 10). +1 is added to the count every time cards 2-6 leave the shoe, and when the count is +4 or higher, insurance is a good idea, because the chances of a face-down card worth 10 increase.

-- Another move that contradicts the basic strategy is recommended for advanced players, and it too is possible if the player counts cards.
+- Another move that contradicts the blackjack basic chart is recommended for advanced players, and it too is possible if the player counts cards.
 In situations when there’s a pair of 10s, the rule is to Stand.
 But when card counters know that the deck has many 10s, splitting against the dealer’s 5 or 6 is justified because the dealer is more likely to bust.